NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

     vst.loc <- getLocTOS(data=foliar_traits$vst_mappingandtagging,
                          dataProd="vst_mappingandtagging")

+    ## Please note locations will be calculated only for mapped woody individuals.
+To find subplot locations for unmapped individuals, use this function with the vst_apparentindividual, vst_non-woody, and/or vst_shrubgroup tables.
 Now let's merge the foliar traits `cfc_fieldData` with this `vst.loc` data, which now includes the refined (adjusted) locations.